If you have a passion for the beauty industry, or are fascinated by hair styling and nail design, cosmetology may be the perfect job for you.

 Licensing and certifications required to be a cosmetologist

 A written and practical (hands-on) examination is required to become a licensed cosmetologist in California.
 Licensing is done through the State of California Board of Barbering and Cosmetology.
-You can look up exam pass rates for all cosmetology schools in California (including MTI College) at the same website.
+You can look up exam pass rates for all cosmetology schools in California (including Campus, formerly known as MTI College,) at the same website.

 Once you have obtained your California cosmetology license, you can do work for clients, work in hair salons, as a makeup artist, or work for yourself and open your own salon.
 Your career path is entirely up to you.
 To take the initial step towards becoming a cosmetologist, read more information about MTI’s Cosmetology program here.

-What is the Paul Mitchell School at MTI College like?
+What is the Paul Mitchell School at Campus like?

-This is a small look at what our cosmetology classes at MTI College in Sacramento are like.
+This is a small look at what our cosmetology classes at Campus in Sacramento are like.

 Take the first step towards being a licensed cosmetologist

 Cosmetology is a fulfilling career that is growing over the next decade.
-Our Sacramento campus prepares you to succeed as a professional cosmetologist through out Paul Mitchell the School at MTI College Cosmetology program.
+Our Sacramento campus prepares you to succeed as a professional cosmetologist through out Paul Mitchell the School at Campus Cosmetology program.